Connections-Business-Directory/Connections-Local-Time/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An extension for Connections Business Directory which adds the ability to show the local time of a business based or individual based on their address.
+An extension for Connections Business Directory which adds the ability to show the local time of a business or an individual based on their address.

 == Description ==